Table of Contents

 Correcting the Mercator Distortion

-The most dramatic impact of the Peters Projection is its correction of the size of Africa and South America relative to Europe and North America.
+The most dramatic impact of the Peters Projection is its correction of the relative sizes of Africa and South America compared to Europe and North America.
 On a standard Mercator map, Greenland appears roughly the same size as Africa — but in reality, Africa is about 14 times larger.
 South America, which on Mercator looks only slightly larger than Europe, is actually nearly twice the size.
-The Peters Projection makes these size relationships visually obvious.
+The Peters Projection makes these size relationships visually obvious and undeniable.

 Consider these real-world comparisons: